tejasvicsr1/Jumble-Solver/README.md

 Change the directory using the command `cd "Jumble Solver"`

-Run the file using the comman `python3 main.py`
+Run the file using the command `python3 main.py`

 ## License